Frequently Asked Questions

 No. The Code is completely free and there are no ongoing membership costs.

-It is simple to apply, if you fill in the expression of interest form the FPC will send you an application form and the guidance to support this.
-The EOI form is available here.
+It is simple to apply, please email fpc@smallbusinesscommissioner.gov.uk to express your interest in joining the Code and a member of the FPC team will send you an application form, the guidance to support this and an evidence checklist.

 We aim to process all applications within 10 working days.
 However, this is dependent on satisfactory receipt of references and required evidence for the Award level and could take longer at periods of higher demand.